-The book is currently available in its third edition (black cover).
+The book is currently available in its fourth edition (black cover).

-INDUSTRY sheds all personalized effort and tests how far one can get by employing presets – and nothing but presets.
+Industry sheds all personalised effort and tests how far one can get by employing presets – and nothing but presets.
 All sounds are obscure factory presets from three now obsolete 1990s Japanese workstation synths, all effects are presets, all notes are quantized and most panning is purely accidental (laid out in the presets themselves).
-INDUSTRY doesn’t rely on successful presets but on failed sounds – industrial assumption of where culture will go, but chose not to.
-The result is a surprisingly pleasant listening experience with effortless grooves and rich textures – and mildly demonic connotations of conveyor belts experiencing mood swings.
+‘Industry’ doesn’t rely on successful presets but on failed sounds – industrial assumption of where culture will go, but chose not to.
+The result is a surprisingly pleasant listening experience with effortless grooves and rich textures, and mildly demonic connotations of conveyor belts experiencing mood swings.
 As beautiful as the scheduled meeting of a pvc sheet and a thermoform mould on a workbench.
 0% sound design.

-Stefan Goldmann’s lectures and artists talks on presets:
+Stefan Goldmann’s lectures & artists talks on presets:

 Universität der Künste Berlin’s Techno Studies symposium

 Hochschule der Künste, Bern, Switzerland

 Goethe Institut in Kyoto, Osaka, Sofia, Plovdiv and Veliko Tyrnovo

 Groove (DE): #4 readers poll, best books 2015.